Sex differences in lovebird behaviour

 There were 19 hens (27%), 11 cocks (16%), and 40 unknowns (57%).
 The larger number of hens

-is explicable: even when females are not held as part of a breeding couple, they may give evidence for
+is explicable: even when females are not kept as part of a breeding couple, they may give evidence for

 their sex by laying eggs.
 Therefore, the unknowns probably consist of more males.